tbuechler/Ceres/README.md

 <img src="assets/ceres_bw.png" align="right" />

 # Ceres :nerd_face:
-> A simple template for PyTorch projects focusing on computer vision tasks.
-Mainly used for creating a trainings and evaluation pipeline.
+> A simple template for PyTorch projects that focus on computer vision tasks.
+Mainly used for creating a training and evaluation pipeline.

 <!-- PROJECT LOGO -->
 <p align="left">
-  <a href="https://git.hub.vwgroup.com/fixccsf/Ceres/tree/main/docs">Explore the docs</a>
+  <a href="https://htmlpreview.github.io/?https://github.com/tbuechler/Ceres/blob/main/docs/index.html">Explore the docs</a>
   ·
   <a href="#Demo">View Demo</a>
   ·